Beyoncé Is Being Sued Over

 This recent lawsuit, which is specifically aimed at Beyoncé, not Jay Z, is for Walker another path up the mountain.
 According to the Daily News, Walker claims the original contract promised a 2% stake in the company, and he's never seen the cash.
 Unfortunately, though, for this particular David, Goliath is too big, too popular, and too good at business.
 (This Goliath also has excellent stage presence.)

 Walker tried to sue Jay Z and failed.
-Now he's got his finger pointed at the missus — but the odds are certainly not in his favor.
+Now he's got his finger pointed at the missus — but the odds are certainly not in his favour.

 There's a history here.
 Walker, who is a clothing designer, first filed a suit in 2012 about the logo.
 That time, it was against Jay Z himself, as well as Roc-A-Fella and the other owners of the record label.
 The case was dismissed in September of 2016.